regorxxx/Infinity-Tools-SMP/README.md

 * **Wine - Unix - non IE SOs compatible:** all the UI, tools, popups, configuration and external helpers have been carefully designed to work in all systems without requiring IE installation, HTML popups or editing the panel properties.
 Scripts are expected to work 100% the same in any SO.

 * **Configurable UI and accessibility design:** most of the UI is configurable (size, colors, position, draggable buttons).
-All the UI is managed within menus, so it may be used with a narrator (for blindness).
+All the UI is managed within menus, so it may be used with a narrator (for visual impairment accessibility).

 ![infinity2](https://github.com/user-attachments/assets/ab35f49f-b06a-4994-a383-a02adcf6cc70)